 This programme has been introduced to bring employers and the unemployed together for work experience placement between two and nine months.
-It allows you to apply your skills and gain valuable experience in a workplace setting, enhancing your prospects of getting a job in the future.
-If you are unemployed and have not secured paid work, the programme allows you to apply your existing skills and gain new competencies and valuable experience in a workplace setting.
+It allows you to apply your skills and gain valuable experience in a workplace

-To apply to join this programme you must be registered with DSP Employment Services and record an 'expression of interest' in joining the programme.
-You can do this at any local DSP Employment Office/Intreo Centre or Local Employment Service (LES) Office.
+To apply to join this programme you must be registered with DSP or with your local Intreo office and record an 'expression of interest' in joining the programme.
+You can do this at any local DSP/Intreo Centre or Local Employment Service (LES) Office.

-If you are already registered with DSP Employment Services you can record your 'expression of interest' over the phone by calling LoCall 1890 8000 24.
+If you are already registered with DSP/Intreo Centre you can record your 'expression of interest' over the phone by calling LoCall 1890 8000 24.